tokay-lang/tokay/README.md

 Word print("Hello " + $1)
 ```

-With its build-in abstract-syntax tree synthesis, Tokay is designed as a language for directly implementing ad-hoc parsers.
-The next program directly implements a left-recursive grammar for parsing and evaluating simple mathematical expressions, like `1+2+3` or `7*(8+2)/5`.
+With its build-in abstract-syntax tree synthesis, Tokay is designed as a language for implementing ad-hoc parsers.
+The next example directly implements a grammar for parsing and evaluating simple mathematical expressions, like `1+2+3` or `7*(8+2)/5`.
+Processing direct and indirect left-recursions without ending in infinite loops is one of Tokay's core features.

 ```tokay
 Factor : @{